DinoDevs/GladiatusCrazyAddon/Progress.md

 		- [ ] Bag Interface:
 			- [ ] Storage Info (Under every bag!
 Guild, Overview, Merchants...)
 			- [x] Move checkbox on the side
 		- [ ] Work / Pray / Traveling, The exact finish time (date-time) is shown next to remaining time
+		- [ ] Link to the addon's settings page
+		- [ ] Show durability on items (like level indicator)